 Volunteers will help with constructing artificial reef structures, provide education about marine conservation and to organise and run regular beach and reef cleans.

-You will have the opportunity to learn the basics of diving during our introduction diving course for free.
-You can also become fully qualified with a PADI open water dive course (£275) that will allow you to continue your dives throughout the volunteering programme and also during your free time and further travels.
+You can become fully qualified with a PADI open water dive course (£289) that will allow you to continue your dives throughout the volunteering programme and also during your free time and further travels.
 Simple select the dive course when applying.

 With fishing being the main source of income in the local area, discarded fishing equipment, damage from fishing hooks and also anchoring of the boats has severely damaged the coral reef.

 Not only this, but there is a huge problem with pollution, especially plastic.
 The amount of plastic and other non-biodegradable waste in the area is shockingly high and is down to the lack of education about the environment.

-Special focus is given on setting up a Marine Protection Area along the reef so that no fishing can take place.
+Special focus is given on setting up a Marine Protected Area along the reef so that no fishing can take place.
 Without the stress caused by constant disruption, the coral and ecosystems around it can restore back to a healthy sustainable level.

 With instruction and guidance from The Indonesian Nature Foundation, we are constructing an on-going artificial reef where the natural reef has been destroyed.
 So far we have built and developed over 400 calcium artificial reef structures, two large Roti Buaya that have an uneven surface and fish domes.